David Letterman last show

 Long before today’s most outrageous acts garnered the most likes, tweets, views and laughs, there was the original outrageous act: David Letterman.
+That’s why I have bittersweet feelings about the David Letterman last show.

 David Letterman was always the yin to the yang of Johnny Carson and Jay Leno.
 Where the Tonight Show tended to be tame and inoffensive, David Letterman tirelessly worked for the more brash and in your face (while still being inoffensive).